-Landscape maintenance equipment would generate emissions from fuel combustion and evaporation of unburned fuel.
-Equipment in this category would include lawnmowers, shedders/grinders, blowers, trimmers, chain saws, and hedge trimmers used to maintain the landscaping of the Project.
-The emissions associated with landscape maintenance equipment were calculated based on assumptions provided in the CalEEMod model.
+Landscape and site maintenance equipment would generate emissions from fuel combustion and evaporation of unburned fuel.
+Typical equipment in this category would include lawnmowers, shedders/grinders, sweepers, blowers, trimmers, chain saws, and hedge trimmers used to maintain the landscaping of the Project.

-3.5.2 ENERGY SOURCE EMISSIONS
+3.5.2 BUILDING ENERGY USE